hesingh/mnkcg/README.md

 # P4-Ansible

 Makes P4 modular by support for merging two P4 programs.
-New code to be merged is written in P4++ descrebed in the doc below.
+New code to be merged is written in P4++ described in the doc below.

 https://github.com/hesingh/mnkcg/blob/master/p4-code-reuse/ansible.md